masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```
 // file remote.prp

-let xxx = proc(some,code) {
+mod xxx(some, code) {
   reg uart_addr:u32 = _
   assert 0x400 > uart_addr >= 0x300
 }

 // file local.prp
-let setup_xx = proc() {
+mod setup_xx() {
   var xx = regref("uart_addr") // match xxx.uart_addr if xxx is in hierarchy
   var index = 0
   for val in ref xx {          // ref does not allow enumerate
-    val = 0x300+index*0x10     // sets uart_addr to 0x300, 0x310, 0x320...
+    val = 0x300 + index * 0x10 // sets uart_addr to 0x300, 0x310, 0x320...
     index += 1
   }
 }
 ```

-Maybe the best way to understand the `regdef` is to see the differences with the `import`:
+Maybe the best way to understand the `regref` is to see the differences with the `import`:

 * Instantiation vs File hierarchy
   + `regref` finds matches across instantiated registers.
-  + `import` traverses the file/directory hierarchy to find one matche.
+  + `import` traverses the file/directory hierarchy to find one match.
 * Success vs Failure
   + `regref` keeps going to find all the matches, and it is possible to have a zero matches
-  + `import` stops at the first match, and a compile error is generated if there is no match.
+  + `import` stops at the first match, and a compile error is generated if there is no match or multiple matches.

 ### Mocking library